jtr13/EDAV/D3/EDAV7Notes.md

 * Rather than smoothly transitioning off to the left, all bars are resized when "Remove bar (left)" is clicked

-* Bars do not smoothly transition off to the right, they are removed immediately and then the remaining bars transition to their new places to the right.
+* When "Remove bar (right) is clicked, the bar on the right immediately disappears, and then the remaining bars transition to their new places to the right.

 ### Join data by key to maintain object constancy